 Collaborate in the Cloud

 SaaS/PaaS conversations are coming up more and more in my customer meetings.
 I think it is important to understand the difference between authentication and authorization and what fits a cloud model and what does not.
-This post does a great job of outlining some of the strengths F5 Access Policy Manager provides in regards to authentication as well as APM’s ability to help you consolidate solutions/infrastructure.
+This post does a great job of outlining some of the strengths F5 Access Policy Manager provides in regards to … Continue reading Collaborate in the Cloud

 APM Citrix Client Bundle for StoreFront 2.6 HTML5 Receiver